Michael Sullivan Diversity Scholarship Fund

-Submission Deadlines: The call for submissions for the 2013 award will go out in fall 2012.
+Submission Deadlines: The call for submissions for the award will go out the preceding autumn.
 Proposals must be in Microsoft Word or PDF format and follow the template included below.
-Subject line should include "Michael Sullivan Diversity Scholarship Proposal - YOUR NAME."
+Subject line should include "Michael Sullivan Diversity Scholarship Proposal - [your name]."
 Send proposals to Michael Ranney.

 Research Scope: The focus of the scholarship is to support graduate level research and training related to diversity and inclusion.
 Listed below are examples of possible projects in the area of diversity that might be supported by the Michael Sullivan Diversity Scholarship.
 The list is not all inclusive, but is provided to offer suggestions.

 Validate emerging methods of assessment, diagnosis, and screening of mental health concerns affecting racially/ethnically diverse individuals

 Examine and evaluate behavior, lifestyles, health needs, and health disparities of racially/ethnically diverse individuals